 The next week of what was to become my new life, I found myself as a mom who had milk in her breasts but with no baby to feed.
-I couldn't ignore this reminder that my arms were empty and aching.
+I couldn’t ignore this reminder that my arms were empty and aching.
 I visited my midwife in order to see if she would be able to make this ache go away.
-I didn't want to see her face, as I had been learning that I soon would forever be a recipient of the face given to every mom that has lost a child.
-It's not one that, even after all these years, I will ever get used to.
+I didn’t want to see my midwife’s face, since I’d recently learned that people seem to all give the same expression to every mom who has lost a child — and it’s not one that, even after all these years, I will ever get used to.
 Thankfully, my midwife greeted me with a hug and a smile, and I knew in that moment that she was going to be one of the people I could count on in our new journey.

-I took a deep breath, peed on the pregnancy test and mumbled under my breath that this was so ridiculous.
+I took a deep breath, peed on the pregnancy test, and mumbled under my breath that this was so ridiculous.
 I handed over the test and sat waiting to hear the next steps to stop the milk flow.
-I looked at my husband, who has always been my guardian, and we smiled.
-For a split second, I thought of how not too long ago I was there with him smiling because we were expecting.
-Now we were for totally different reasons.
+I looked at my husband, who has always been my rock, and we smiled.
+For a split second, I thought of how not too long ago, I was there with him, smiling because we were expecting.

 “No, your pregnancy test is positive,” she replied.
 I felt faint and a jumble of emotions, thinking it had to be wrong.